Updated by Linode Written by Linode

 Alternatively, to keep the domain zone empty and prevent the DNS Manager from creating DNS records, select No, I want the zone empty.

-When you first create a domain zone, you’ll need to add some DNS records.
-The DNS Manager can create some basic records to get you started when you create your domain zone, but this section explains how to add your own records.
+When you first create a domain, you’ll need to add some DNS records.
+This section explains how to add your own records.

 NoteThe exact form fields will vary depending on the type of DNS record you select.